storyfeet/dugi_bialan/content/works/little_red.md

 # They all looked at the soup Elenuna had brought.

-min Elenuna go "vin di wei va-wei esebin ei i delo beba dis wei belin ei mugo vo-vo"
+min Elenuna go "vin di wei va-wei ebin ei i delo beba dis wei belin ei mugo vo-vo"

 # "Do you think this soup would like some meat", suggested Elenuna